 Once your subscribers open your email, your content has to speak to their needs.
 You want to connect on a personal level with your audience to keep them reading.

 To do this, you need to infuse your email campaign messages with a personality that aligns with your brand.
-Don’t get stuffy, use your natural speaking voice as you write.
+Don’t get stuffy; use your natural speaking voice as you write.
 People respond best to writing styles that sound like them.
 Don’t be afraid to have fun!
-People are also receptive to the strategic use of emojis, bolding and other style elements that help get your point across.
-Take it easy with the corny jokes and clever wordplay, unless your company is known for that style of writing.
-Don’t forget to add a compelling call to action to each email you send, research shows this can increase your sales by a whopping 1600%
+People are also receptive to the strategic use of emojis, bolding, and other style elements that help get your point across.
+Take it easy with the corny jokes and clever wordplay unless your company is known for that writing style.
+Don’t forget to add a compelling call to action to each email you send; research shows this can increase your sales by a whopping 1600%

 Dial-in Your Ideal Ecommerce Email Marketing Frequency

 With ecommerce email marketing, frequency truly matters.
-This is why it is a great idea to use email creation and automation platforms for all your campaigns.
-You can ensure that your company touches base with your target audience at all the right times by tracking their online behaviors and sending out emails in response.
+This is why using email creation and automation platforms for all your campaigns is a great idea.
+You can ensure your company touches base with your target audience at all the right times by tracking their online behaviors and sending out emails in response.

 This process is easier than you might believe.
 You can use your website tracking data to set up automatic email flows that optimize your email marketing frequency.
 These email flows engage with your target audience at the precise moment.
 So, they need actionable content that supports their place in the buyer’s journey.